recsyspolimi/recsys-challenge-2025-synerise/README.md

 - **groupedALL_Old**: This dataset is the one used for the final submission of the 'First Phase' models.
 It contains all the clients and their interactions of the whole 6 months of the first stage dataset.
 The name convention for this dataset is `groupedAll_OLD`.
 - **grouped_OLD_split**: This dataset is the one used for the final submission of the 'First Phase' models.
 It contains only the relevant clients and their interactions of the first 5 months of the first stage dataset.
 The name convention for this dataset is `grouped_OLD_split`.
 ### Datasets preparation
-Please in order, run the following .py files to prepare the datasets.
+Please, in order, run the following .py files to prepare the datasets.
 The datasets will be saved in the --result_dir parameter, which you can set to your desired path.
 1. Product Event Dataset: for generating sku and category events
    ```bash
    python -m gru_preprocessing.events.sku_events --data_dir <path/to/ubc_data> --result_dir <path/to/save/results> --data_input_dir <path/to/parquet/data/for/dataset>